Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Introduction

 This limitation is addressed by latent diffusion models projecting the data to a low-dimensional latent space using a separate neural network \citep{rombach2022high}.
 For such a neural network, various architectures have been explored in the literature.
 One of these architectures is the conventional autoencoder, which can provide rich latent representations and superior reconstruction accuracy.
-The variational autoencoder (VAE) \citep{kingma2022autoencodingvariationalbayes}, on the other hand, regularizes the latent space by imposing a Gaussian prior, leading to a smooth and compact latent space \citep{solera2024beta}.
+The variational autoencoder (VAE) \citep{kingma2022autoencodingvariationalbayes}, on the other hand, regularises the latent space by imposing a Gaussian prior, leading to a smooth and compact latent space \citep{solera2024beta}.
 The~$\beta$-VAE offers further improvement on a smooth latent space by encouraging disentangled, i.e., uncorrelated and independent, latent representations \citep{higgins2017beta}. \citet{du2024conditional} introduced a latent diffusion framework based on conditional neural fields capable of generating four-dimensional spatiotemporal trajectories on unstructured grids.
-Similarly to \cite{li2024learning}, they achieve conditional generation through diffusion posterior sampling.
-Recently, \citet{amoros2026guiding} employed a hybrid convolutional neural network (CNN)–transformer architecture, termed P3D, to reconstruct snapshots of two- and three-dimensional turbulence from sparse measurements.
+Similarly to \cite{li2024learning}, they demonstrate posterior sampling using the method of diffusion posterior sampling of~\citet{chung2023diffusion}.
+Recently, \citet{amoros2026guiding} employed a hybrid convolutional neural network (CNN)–transformer architecture, termed P3D, to reconstruct snapshots of two- and three-dimensional turbulence from sparse observations.